yahiarefaiea/rapida/packages/rapida-ui/readme.md

 You need to add your test files inside the `ui/` directory, also your files should end with a `.test.js`.
 You can see a demo in the `ui/components/atoms/nuotron/`.

 ### eslint
 To lint your `.js` files, run the `eslint` script.
-We use [eslint](https://github.com/eslint/eslint) as our linter and it looks for all the `.js` files inside your project.
+We use [eslint](https://github.com/eslint/eslint) as our linter and it looks for all the `.js` files inside your project:
 ```
 npm run eslint -s
 ```